Your site is down. It was fine yesterday. Is it the host company’s fault?

 Actively blocked sites, moved to another similar host with a similar plan, are likely to be blocked by that company too.
 Find the root cause before deciding to switch hosts.

 To be honest, this post is born out of a consistent use of WebSynthesis‘ support team.
-They have been working with me (on behalf of my client) for months.
-This one site in particular, had stumped me over and over.
-It was having site issues.
+They have been working with me (on behalf of my clients) for months on different sites.
+Lately one site in particular, has stumped me over and over.
+It is having site issues.
 We re-wrote the theme in Genesis; streamlined and removed many plugins.
 Still the downtime persisted.

 Synthesis support found more plugins that were using 100% of the processor and thus, bringing down the server.
 So we removed those plugins.
 Still the downtime persisted.
 Their support team then diagnosed a landing page memory footprint problem.
 So I fix those problems, and another problem becomes apparent!